Rate-limiter usage

 Reseting the rate-limiter

-You can reset rate-limiter state to the closed state manually.
+You can reset rate-limiter state to the allowed state manually.

 await rateLimiter.reset();